Vioxx,

 I decided it was time for me to get involved.
 Please read

-this article.
 Although my father's plight was not caused

 by Vioxx, Celebrex, or Bextra, the